Vic-L/kagebunshin/README.md

 Then run this command to debug:

-`sls invoke local -f onUpload -p event.json`
+`npm run dev`

-Serverless will use the call the `onUpload` function using the content in `event.json` as the `event` param.
+Serverless will first download the sharp folder that fits your local machine.
+Then, it will call the `onUpload` function using the content in `event.json` as the `event` param.

 # FEATURES
 In the `env.yml` file, append widths that you want to crop the image according to to the `widths` variable, separated by comma.
 Follow the syntax as shown in `env.sample.yml` file.

+Uses `sharp` to resize and produce produce extra image of the `webp` format.
+This will require lambda to have the correct binary.
+That is [easily installed with the `sharp` package with `npm`](http://sharp.pixelplumbing.com/en/stable/install/#aws-lambda) and [easily uploaded to lambda using docker](https://github.com/lovell/sharp/issues/1306#issuecomment-412498001).

 ## TODOs